tibaaault/VueMyBurger-VueJS-ESGI/README.md

 **In the api folder:**

 - Run `npm install` or `yarn install` to install dependencies.
+- Configure your `.ENV`.
+- Create database named `vue_my_burger` on your PhpMyAdmin.
+- Run `npx prisma migrate dev` to update your database.
 - Run `npm run dev` or `yarn run dev` to start the server in development mode.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------